 TOM Group reports its results in five business segments under two business streams, namely E-Commerce Group, Mobile Internet Group and Social Network Group of Technology Platform and Investments, and Publishing Group and Advertising Group of Media Business.

 Consolidated Revenue

-Consolidated revenue amounted to HK\$944 million, representing a decrease of 2% compared to last year as a result of group restructuring on non-performing operations such as outdoor media business in Mainland China.
+Consolidated revenue amounted to HK\$916 million, representing a decrease of 3% compared to last year as a result of non-performing operations such as traditional advertising business in Mainland China.

 Segment Results